puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/administer-cluster/sysctl-cluster.md

 All _safe_ sysctls are enabled by default.

-All _unsafe_ sysctls are disabled by default and must be allowed manually by the cluster admin on a per-node basis.
-Pods with disabled unsafe sysctls will be scheduled, but will fail to launch.
+All _unsafe_ sysctls are turned off by default and must be allowed manually by the cluster admin on a per-node basis.
+Pods with unsafe sysctls disabled will be scheduled, but will fail to launch.

 With the warning above in mind, the cluster admin can allow certain _unsafe_